supahgreg/tt-rss-web-static/docs/wiki/Encryption.md

-# Transparent encryption
+# At rest encryption

-Transparent at-rest encryption is optionally supported for sensitive data stored in the database, currently limited to stored session data and passwords for feeds with authentication enabled.
+Transparent at rest encryption is optionally supported for sensitive data stored in the database, currently limited to stored session data and passwords for feeds with authentication enabled.

 To enable, [global configuration](GlobalConfig.md) option `TTRSS_ENCRYPTION_KEY` should be set to a 32-byte hex string of random bytes, which may be generated using CLI like this: